My name is Gretchen Schauffler, and I'm the artist, writer, entrepreneur, color expert, and founder of Design is Personal and Devine Color.

 My American Dream began with a fusion of culture and color when I moved from San Juan Puerto Rico to Portland, Oregon, in 1980 — colored by personal experience and a vision for what was possible.

 What could have been a culture and color clash became a personal mission to make "myself" at home when I quit my job to be with my kids.
-I created a custom-blend of paint palettes for myself that ignited the minds and hearts of those who were seeking the confidence to do the same.
+I created a custom blend of paint palettes that ignited the minds and hearts of those seeking the confidence to do the same.

-Devine put women in charge of their own paint experience—from beginning to end.
-Word traveled fast.
+Devine put women in charge of their own paint experience, reaching cult status from beginning to end.
 Women heard about it from their mothers, their sisters, and friends.
-Strangers heard about it in every significant home décor and lifestyle magazine publication, including notable newspapers like The New York Times and USA Today.
+Strangers heard about it in every significant home décor and lifestyle magazine publication, including notable newspapers like The New York Times, Wall Street Journal, and USA Today.

-When the market crash of 2008, I found myself in the middle of our brand expansion and drowning in its wake.
+When the market crashed in 2008, I found myself in the middle of our brand expansion and drowning in its wake.

 Devine would have sunk had it not been for Valspar Paint, who swooped in, rescued the brand in 2010, and asked me to come with.
 Five years and seven part-time managers later, Devine Color landed on Target shelves, with specialty paint products and color-coordinated wallpapers.
 Within months Sherwin Williams swooped in and acquired both Valspar Paint and Devine Color, and I walked away with a five-year non-compete in the paint category until 2020, along with an identity crisis.

 All I could do was surrender to the stars.